“Well… that certainly isn’t a good sign…” Varhi grumbled as they approached the gates.

 Nayleen reached up to touch one with her bare fingertips through her fingerless gloves. “...Well, they’re warm all right, but nothing’s happening to me.”

 “Well… whatever.
 The pain in my head is starting to pass… I guess I should keep leading the way.”
-Varhi said with a small shake of his head to clear his muddled thoughts.
+Varhi said with a small shake of his head to clear his muddled thoughts and then wiped his face with his arm.

 “...Are you sure you’re okay?”
 Sairek asked.
 “We can take a minute to talk through it.”